Blackfoot Reservoir: A guide to camping, fishing, and the mystery of Doc Wilson’s children’s grave

 - Activities: The river allows boating (non-motorized, like kayaks, rafts, or stand-up paddleboards).
 It is also a place for picnicking and wildlife viewing.

-Bonus: Fossils and dendritic pseudofossils
+Bonus: Finding fossils and dendritic pseudofossils in southeastern Idaho

 Remember, the Blackfoot River and the reservoir are surrounded by private lands, BLM land, Bureau of Indian Affairs land, Idaho State land, and other tribal lands.
 Know before you go.
 Apps like OnX Offroad can be helpful in determining who owns the land.
 They offer a week trial.